 - And toys at the table are a distraction and may get covered in food.

-BUT if you believed it was important to treat your children like adults, how would handle the situation differently?
+BUT if you believed it was important to treat your children like adults and give children the same level of respect, how would handle the situation differently?

 Adults are treated respectfully

 What would you do, for example, if it was your Mother-in-Law who was too full to finish her meal?
 Or how would you react if your work colleague was walking a bit too quickly for the rest of the group?
 How about if your best friend had plonked her handbag in the middle of the table?